ndrwhr/andrewhoyer/blog_archive/README.md

+# THIS AIN'T NO BLOG

-I no longer update my blog, nor do I want to maintain another set up templates/styles, so I've archive everything here.
+I no longer update my blog, nor do I want to maintain another set of templates/styles, so I've archived everything here.

 If you have any questions, feel free to message me on twitter or something.